CivityNL/ckanext-dcat/README.md

 Once the dataset graph has been obtained, this is serialized into a text format using [RDFLib](https://rdflib.readthedocs.org/), so any format it supports can be obtained (common formats are 'xml', 'turtle' or 'json-ld').

-### Inherit license from the dataset as fallback in distributions
-It is possible to inherit the license from the dataset to the distributions, but only if there is no license defined in the resource yet.
-By default the license is not inherited from the dataset.
-This can be activated by setting the following parameter in the CKAN config file:

-    ckanext.dcat.resource.inherit.license = True

 ## Profiles

 Both the parser and the serializer use profiles to allow customization of how the values defined in the RDF graph are mapped to CKAN and viceversa.